-Before you start each module, you’ll receive some preliminary learning materials, which are equivalent to 40 hours of independent study.
-This material will ensure you’re prepared, with the correct background knowledge, to begin your module.
+Before you start each module, you’ll receive preliminary learning materials which are equivalent to 40 hours of independent study.
+This material will ensure you’re prepared with the correct background knowledge to begin your module.

 After each module, you’ll be expected to continue studying the material covered.
 This includes additional reading of journal articles to reinforce and further your understanding.